dyegosutil/aws-s3-presigned-post/README.md

 - scan for any vulnerabilities in dependencies or code betterment.
 - Use Value Objects

-TODO
-Add adapted desc of this text:
+to be done: Add adapted desc of this text:
 The following table describes a list of fields that you can use within a form.
 Among other fields, there is a signature field that you can use to authenticate requests.
 There are fields for you to specify the signature calculation algorithm (x-amz-algorithm), the credential scope (x-amz-credential) that you used to generate the signing key, and the date (x-amz-date) used to calculate the signature.
 Amazon S3 uses this information to re-create the signature.
 If the signatures match, Amazon S3 processes the request.

-TODO
-Also important to add:
+to be done :Also important to add:
 All this is for authenticated requests

-TODO

 The {filename} variable does not work for eq.
 Only for startsWith.
 The reason is that in the policy we cannot simply specify "".
 It has to have a value.
 Otherwise the signature check will fail.
 Amazon will check in the end name_of_user_file == "" And the signature will fail.
 Hence the value has to be passed by the one calling the lib.
 For the startWith, it is okay since you will specify at list on character in front of the user file name.

-TODO
 Add info from this page
 https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html